Breaking Down Your Lipstick

 - Alcohol is used in a highly diluted form as a solvent base, a preservative to kill bacteria, as well as an emollient which traps moisture inside the formula - it evaporates as soon as the lipstick is applied, similar to perfumes.

 The ratio of ingredients used in lipsticks depends on the finish.
 Matte lipsticks use hard waxes with high melting points, such as carnauba wax, which make it harder to rub off; but the downside to this formula is that it may feel dry and brittle.
 Creamy lipsticks use soft waxes with low melting points, such as beeswax, which melt as soon as they touch your lips due to your body temperature; but the downside to this formula is that the bullets melt and break easily.
-Satin lipsticks, also known as semi-matte lipsticks (you can shop for Glam Girl's semi-matte lipsticks here), use a combination of hard and soft waxes to create a sturdy bullet with a creamy feel which give lips a softer and plumper look - this formula is the most comfortable to wear and the most worry-free.
+Satin lipsticks, also known as semi-matte lipsticks (you can shop for Glam Girl's semi-matte lipsticks on our shop), use a combination of hard and soft waxes to create a sturdy bullet with a creamy feel which give lips a softer and plumper look - this formula is the most comfortable to wear and the most worry-free.

 Apart from these four commonly used ingredients, various other ingredients in lipsticks include: